JaberAhamed/StackCarouselCompose/README.md

 ```

 ## Top StackCarousel
+It's a top **StackCarousel** there is animation enable is true and also able to top effect when
+swipe the content.

-## Top StackCarousel
+## Preview Top StackCarousel
 <p align="center">
 <img src="assets/top.gif" width="280"/>
 </p>

-It's a top **StackCarousel** there is animation enable is true and also able to top effect when
-swipe the content.

 ```
 // list of images